The Road Less Chose

 Code Complete covers other parts like debugging, testing, error handling, design.
 These are the common parts for most programming languages and systems, they won’t dry at times.

-SICP will show you the beauty of code, how to build a small language, how to build a good abstraction model, what is recursion, concurrency, stream, and abstraction.
+SICP will show you the beauty of code, how to build a small language, how to make a good abstraction model, what is recursion, concurrency, stream, and abstraction.
 This book will teach you the techniques used to control the intellectual complexity of large software systems.

 Fools ignore complexity.
 Pragmatists suffer it.
 Some can avoid it.
 Geniuses remove it.